 The holidays are a great time to get together with family.
 And for many of us, our family includes a furry little baby that we spend our everyday lives with.

 If you’re flying to this year’s holiday gathering with your dog, you’ve come to the right place!
-Follow these pro tips for flying with dogs to help support smooth and abundant travels!
+Follow these pro tips for flying with your dog to help support smooth and abundant travels!

 Many international flights have strict guidelines on transporting pets from abroad.
 Find out whether your dog can join you in the cabin or must be boarded as cargo.
 Not only will your dog’s size and weight guide your choice, but your destination could inform that decision as well.
 For instance, American Airlines not only limits some international carry-on pet travel, such as to South America, but on trips between the mainland and Hawaii as well.
 Airline Pet Policies is a great resource for up-to-date guidelines for flying with dogs.